 If $z^{\bullet}$ lies in the convex hull of $\widehat q_1$, $\widehat q_2$, $\widehat q_3$, then we let $\lambda_1(z^{\bullet})$, $\lambda_2(z^{\bullet})$, $\lambda_3(z^{\bullet})$ be barycentric coordinates on this triangle and we set $\lambda_4(z^{\bullet})=0$.
 If $z^{\bullet}$ lies in the convex hull of $\widehat q_1$, $\widehat q_2$, $\widehat q_4$, then we let $\lambda_1(z^{\bullet})$, $\lambda_2(z^{\bullet})$, $\lambda_4(z^{\bullet})$ be barycentric coordinates on this triangle and we set $\lambda_3(z^{\bullet})=0$.
 This definition agrees on the overlap, which is the line segment joining $\widehat q_3$ to $\widehat q_4$.

 To get our averaging system on $Q \in \cal Q$ we define

 where $z^{\bullet}$ is some choice of point in $Q^{\bullet}$ which is \underline{closest} to $\widehat z$.
 If there are several closest points we pick the one (say) which has the smallest first coordinate.
-We prove Lemma E1 with respect to the averaging system we have just defined.
+We prove Lemma E1 with respect to the averaging system above.